Phawfull/ArushGupta_Envision/README.md

 Repository for Envision Tasks
-Welcome to the Number Guessing Game!
+Welcome to the Number Guessing Game! \n
 This is a simple text-based game built with Python.
 Your goal is to guess the secret number the computer has picked, which is somewhere between 1 and 100.
-The game will give you hints after each guess to help you get closer.
+The game will give you hints after each guess to help you get closer.\n

 Features
-Interactive Menu: You can choose to start a new game, check your best score, or quit.
+Interactive Menu: You can choose to start a new game, check your best score, or quit.\n

 Smart Hints: The game won't just say "too high" or "too low."
-It'll tell you if you're a little close to the number to help you narrow it down.
+It'll tell you if you're a little close to the number to help you narrow it down.\n

-High Score Tracking: The game remembers your best score for the current session, so you can try to beat your own record!
+High Score Tracking: The game remembers your best score for the current session, so you can try to beat your own record!\n

 Error Handling: Don't worry if you type something wrong.
-The program will handle it and ask you to try again.
+The program will handle it and ask you to try again.\n

-How to Play
+How to Play\n
 When you first start, you'll see a simple menu.

 Choose "Play a new game" to get started.